alexjvr1/R.temp/R.tempMapping.md

 0 + 0 with mate mapped to a different chr
 0 + 0 with mate mapped to a different chr (mapQ>=5)
 ```

+##Ask Sorel:

+How to improve mapping to Nanorana genome?

+How is the transcriptome mapping going?